"In the not too distant future. On a tired battlefield. War has become routine."

 Adam Westing: David Hayter appears in one of the live-action TV spots at the beginning, promoting his "new movie" in full Sneaking Suit garb.
 Lee Meriwether plays the host who asks the hapless Hayter inane questions.

 Adult Fear: First: Snake facing his declining health and dealing with a terminal illness.
 Part of Otacon's emotional arc is about coping with the long-term illness of his close friend and partner.
-There is also the question of children growing up — and possibly outgrowing you. ("It's okay if you want to live outside now.")
-Hideo Kojima said in interviews prior to the game's release that he hoped the story and emotions would resonate with older players, ones who had been following the series for some time, and did they ever.
+There is also the question of children growing up — and possibly outgrowing you ("It's okay if you want to live outside now").
+Hideo Kojima said in interviews prior to the game's release that he hoped the story and emotions would resonate with older players, ones who had been following the series for some time.

 Afraid of Needles: Johnny is revealed to be this.
 This is actually a plot point, since it turns out to be the reason Johnny is unaffected by the SOP because he was never injected with the nanomachines.